x0pherl/partomatic/docs/partomatic_config.md

 `<object_name>: <ObjectClass> = field(default_factory=<ObjectClass>)`
 Have a look again at the bearing field of the `WheelConfig` object for an example.

-## Instantiating a PartomaticConfig descendant
+# Instantiating a PartomaticConfig descendant

-Now that we've got the `WheelConfig` (and it's member class `BearingConfig`) defined we need to create an instance of `WheelConfig`.
+Now that we’ve got the `WheelConfig` (and its member class `BearingConfig`) defined we need to create an instance of `WheelConfig`.
 We can instantiate this in several ways:
 - default configuration
 - loading from a file
 - loading from a yaml string
 - defining parameters

-### Instantiating with default configuration
+## Instantiating with default configuration

-If you're happy with the default values for your wheel configuration (and its bearing), it couldn't be simpler to instantiate:
+If you’re happy with the default values for your wheel configuration (and its bearing), it couldn’t be simpler to instantiate:
 `wheel_config = WheelConfig()`

-### Instantiating by loading from a file
+## Instantiating by loading from a file

 Loading from a yaml file can make it easy to build multiple parts with different configurations.